davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 It also means that we can't easily wrap an `Image` and maintain the ability to mark it as resizable or not.

-Until I undersand the purpose of this more, I'm always including it, because as far as I can tell, that's what you would always want.
-For icons it's perhaps more useful to have a fixed size, but images sources are primarily used for other types of images.
+Until I understand the purpose of this more, I'm always including it, because as far as I can tell, that's what you would always want.
+For icons its perhaps more useful to have a fixed size, but images sources are primarily used for other types of images.

 ## Packaging it all up